Dr Linda Wight

 Linda is currently Principal Supervisor of two postgraduate research projects, both of which are investigating the construction of women and femininity in recent science fiction and fantasy texts.
 Linda is also Associate Supervisor for several PhD and Masters students who are working on topics including bisexuality in the cinema, feminist revisions of the fairy tale tradition, and Italian horror films.

 Wight, Linda.
 "Learning to be Men: Masculinities, Pedagogy and Science Fiction."
 The Pedagogies of Cultural Studies.
 Ed.
 Andrew Hickey.
 New York; London: Routledge, 2016.
 39-50.
 Print.

 Wight, Linda.
 “Reclaiming Virtue and (Post)humanity in Moon.”
 Science Fiction and the Abolition of Man.
 Eds.
 Mark J. Boone and Kevin C. Neece.
-Eugene, Oregon: Wipf & Stock, (forthcoming 2016).
+Eugene, Oregon: Wipf & Stock, (2017).
 Print.

 Wight, Linda.
 "Broken Brothers in Arms: Acting the Man in The Warrior's Apprentice."
 Lois McMaster Bujold: Essays on a Modern Master of Science Fiction and Fantasy.
 Ed.
 Janet Brennan Croft, Jefferson, NC: McFarland, 2013.
 116-133.
 Print..

 Wight, Linda.
 "Killing Mother: Female Influence, Authority and Erasure in the Daniel Craig James Bond Films.”
 Australasian Journal of Popular Culture 4.2&3 (2015): 177-188.

 Wight, Linda.
 "Reconciliation in Ursula K. Le Guin's 'The Matter of Seggri'."
 Paradoxa 21 (2008): 166-83.
 Print.